The name "Egypt" would be derived from the name of an early king of

 called the "Hall of Records".
 (See the chapter: "The Hall of Records".)

 According to the readings of the famed American psychic Edgar Cayce, early civilized Egypt was the result of colonization by those who originally came from the civilization of Atlantis and her colonies in specific parts of Europe.
 Possible evidence for this is the testing of king Tutankhamon's DNA in the year 2010, which showed that his DNA was a 99.6% match with Western European chromosomes.
 (See: www.eutimes.net.)
 The Sphinx and the Great Pyramid would have been built in the time frame of 10,500 B.C. (thus before the last ice age), at the time the high priest Ra-Ta led Egypt into a golden age of peace and enlightenment.
 The face of one called Asriaio, the chief councillor to the ruler in Egypt, was (later?) carved on the Sphinx.
 (See Edgar Cayce Reading 953-24.)
-The Great Pyramid was built during 100 years, from 10,490 BC to 10,390 BC, and was directed and conceived by Ra, where Hermes was the architect and the Isis was the advisor.
-The geometry within the structure contains the spiritual evolution of mankind, with periods of both progression and degression, and was aligned with certain stars.
+The building of the Great Pyramid took 100 years, from 10,490 BC to 10,390 BC, and was directed and conceived by Ra, where Hermes was the architect and the Isis was the advisor.
+(This corresponds with the ancient Arabian legends that regarded Saurid (Thoth/Hermes) as being the builder.)
+The geometry within the structure would contain the spiritual evolution of mankind, with periods of both progression and degression, and was aligned with certain stars.

 According to trance clairvoyant Dr. Cottrell, the shafts in the Queen's Chamber once were sighting shafts that would have been used to focus into the heavens itself.
 At a later time they were closed, but when they were still open they pointed to a certain alignment of astrological influences which, when this alignment would re-occur, would signify the return to that renaissance or that period of understanding, the return of the consciousness of the Law of One.
 This would be a return of those minds and hearts, through their experiences in Atlantis, that would come to re-open, re-experience, regenerate and rebuild the planet itself.
 (Source: "Rev. Douglas James Cottrell PhD: The Great Pyramid Queen's Chamber Mystery Shaft", by Rammsteinregeln.)